graphql-java-kickstart/graphql-java-servlet/README.md

      }

  ```
- If per request is selected, this will cause all queries within the http request, if using a batch, to share dataloader caches and batch together load calls as efficently as possible.
+ If per request is selected this will cause all queries within the http request, if using a batch, to share dataloader caches and batch together load calls as efficently as possible.
 The dataloaders are dispatched using instrumentation and the correct instrumentation will be selected according to the ContextSetting.
 The default context setting in GraphQLConfiguration is per query.

+ Two additional context settings are provided, one for each of the previous settings but without the addition of the Dataloader dispatching instrumentation.
+This is useful for those not using Dataloaders or wanting to supply their own dispatching instrumentation though the instrumentation supplier within the GraphQLQueryInvoker.